-WORK PERMITFeatures of Canada WORK PERMIT
+CANADA WORK PERMITFeatures of Canada WORK PERMIT

-A work permit or work visa is issued to eligible overseas individuals to work in the country for a specific time period.
+A Canada work permit visa is issued to eligible overseas individuals to work in the country for a specific time period.
 It is a legal document which authorizes a foreign worker to work legally in Canada.
 Excluding certain exceptions, most foreign temporary workers require this legal document to work.
 A Temporary Resident Visa (TRV) might also be required to enter Canada depending on your country of residence or citizenship.

 Work permits are of two types: